 Regulatory framework for biologicals

 The framework applies different levels of regulation to products based on the risks associated with their use.
-The framework has also been designed to be flexible enough to accommodate emerging technologies.
+It is designed to be flexible enough to accommodate emerging technologies.

 The legislation is available from: Legislation & legislative instruments.
 Regulation of biologicals is specified in:

 - Therapeutic Goods Act 1989